-Written by Industry on October 1, 2013 in News
+Written by SunPort on October 1, 2013 in News

 As a SunPort donation, an FPGA based testbed for developing instrumentation and control (I&C) applications in nuclear power plants was delivered to the McMaster University in Hamilton, Ontario, Canada.
 The testbed is in support of the university’s project on “Certification of Safety-Critical Software-Intensive Systems” run in collaboration with Professor Tom Maibaum, Professor Mark Lawford, and the Ontario Research Fund.